Detained P&O Ferries boat Pride of Kent reinspected

 P&O Ferries suspended most of its operations when it replaced nearly 800 seafarers with cheaper agency workers on March 17.

-It hoped to resume sailings on the Dover-Calais route with Port of Kent and Spirit of Britain this week, but that is dependent on the ships being approved by the MCA.
+It hoped to resume sailings on the Dover-Calais route with Port of Kent and Spirit of Britain this week ahead of the Easter getaway, but that is dependent on the ships being approved by the MCA.

 An MCA spokesman said: “A reinspection is taking place at P&O Ferries’ request on the Pride of Kent which was detained on March 28.